isc-projects/kea/doc/sphinx/kea-messages.rst

     %1 of lease life time %2 is %3, using maximum of %4 instead.

 Logged at debug log level 55.
-A debug message issued when the DDNS TTL value calculated using the ddns-ttl-percent if specified or (0.33 if not) is larger than the the specified value of ddns-ttl-max.
+This debug message is issued when the DDNS TTL value calculated using the ddns-ttl-percent if specified or (0.33 if not) is larger than the the specified value of ddns-ttl-max.
 Kea will ignore the value and use the specified maximum instead.
 The message details include